-The Learning Forward Annual Conference is used to advance Learning Forward's vision: Excellent teaching and learning every day.
+The Learning Forward Annual Conference is used to advance Learning Forward's vision: Equity and Excellence in teaching and learning.
 Proposals should align with the conference focus and Learning Forward's Standards for Professional Learning.
 To learn about Learning Forward's Standards for Professional Learning, visit our website.

 Send inquiries to: email@example.com.

 Proposals to present are due by 11:59pm EST on Wednesday, February 3, 2021.

 You will be notified of the status of your application by May 6, 2021.

 You will be notified before May 6, 2021 regarding the status of your proposal.

 Proposals are reviewed by Learning Forward staff, the Host Committee, and other volunteers.
 Reviewers use the proposal scoring criteria below as the basis for scoring proposals and evaluating them.
 Every effort is made to have each proposal scored by a minimum of three reviewers.
 If you wish to be part of this review process, either remotely or in the host city, contact firstname.lastname@example.org .

 Advocacy Efforts/Policy Development: How do teachers and school leaders build support for professional learning through policy development, advocacy, and implementation?
 How can systems influence policies and practice related to professional learning?
 How do educators document and share evidence with policy makers about the impact professional learning has on student learning and educator practice to mobilize for action?
 What are the tools that support educators as they advocate for effective professional learning conditions at the school, district, state/provincial, and national levels?

 Coaching: How do systems accelerate new teacher and leader competency to increase retention?
 What are innovative and effective models of coaching?
 How do mentors and coaches use coaching cycles to provide effective feedback to improve educator practice and results for students?
 How are systems using coaching to transform best practice?
 What support do coaches require to effectively support teachers and leaders?